liomotolani/diagnosisapp/README.md

 # diagnosisapp
-An application automatically diagnose patients symptoms
+An application that automatically diagnose patients symptoms